Your Questions Answered by Our Experts

 An order the court makes transferring a share of a Pension from one party to the other.

 What is mediation?

-Family mediation is a quicker more cost effective way of dealing with the financial aspects of the divorce and disagreements with regard to the arrangements for the children.
+Family mediation is a quicker, more cost-effective way of dealing with the financial aspects of the divorce and disagreements regarding the arrangements for the children.
 It enables the divorce to be completed without conflict and enable you and your family to stay in control when making decisions about children, properties and finances.
-Rachel Baker, the head of the family department at George Green LLP, is a trained mediator.

 What if my partner does not agree to mediation?